biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 # Courses@CRG_Containers_Nextflow_May_2021

+## Title

-Slow-paced 4-day containers and Nextflow course for beginners.
+Reproducible research and data analysis with Linux containers and Nextflow pipelines

 ## About the course

-Linux containers allow the storage of code and applications in an host-independent lightweight environment.
+This slow-paced hands-on course introduces main concepts and how-to  Linux containers allow the storage of code and applications in an host-independent lightweight environment.
 They became a fast and popular way to share and deploy applications in different environments.
 Nextflow is a powerful polyglot workflow language that, coupled with Docker and Singularity containers, provides a robust, scalable and reproducible way to run computational pipelines.

 ### Outline